cuddlyogre/ExportLDraw/Readme.md

 __File > Import > LDraw (.mpd/.ldr/.l3b/.dat)__

+**config/import_options.json** Your import settings are saved here every time you import.
+If you run across any errors, delete config/import_options.json from the plugin folder.
+The defaults are saved on the next import.

 **Ldraw filepath:** The path to your Ldraw folder.
 On Windows, the plugins searches the roots of A:-Z: for an Ldraw folder (C:\ldraw).
 On Linux, it searches the home folder for an ldraw folder (~/ldraw).
 I don't have a Mac to test on, so on Mac OS, this value will be blank.